lucasmenendez/elementum.js/REFERENCE.md

 -   [dataWatcher][21]
     -   [Parameters][22]

-## Component
+## Elementum

 **Extends HTMLElement**

-Component class extends a generic HTMLElement and adds some features like data binding or component lifecycle events.
+Elementum class extends a generic HTMLElement and adds some features like data binding or component lifecycle events.

 ### Properties